FAQ for New Students

 Miller Nichols Library

-Students, faculty members or members of the community may submit recommendations for materials to be purchased for the University Libraries' collections.
-The recommendations must fall within the scope of the Libraries' collection policies.
-Requests may be made online using the electronic Library Purchase Form.
-Please be sure to select your academic unit so the request is forwarded to the appropriate subject librarian.
-If you would like to be notified about the Libraries' actions, fill in your name, address, telephone number and email address so we can contact you.
-For further information about collection policies, please contact Steve Alleman, Head of Collections at (816) 235-1580.
+Absolutely!
+Please note that there are specific guidelines about what we order, but you may certainly place a request online through our Library Purchase Form.
+Please remember to select your academic unit so the request can be forwarded to the appropriate librarian.
+If you would like to be notified about the result, fill in your name, email, and phone so we can contact you.
+For further information about our collection policies, please contact Steve Alleman, Head of Collections at (816) 235-1580.

-An online new book shelf known as University Libraries New Titles is posted on the Libraries' website.
-The New Titles page includes newly-cataloged videos and sound recordings in the Music/Media Library in the Miller Nichols Library, and new materials in the Health Sciences, and Dental Libraries.
+Check out our online new book shelf.
+It includes newly-cataloged videos and sound recordings in the Music/Media Library in the Miller Nichols Library, and new materials in the Health Sciences, and Dental Libraries.

 A term paper should include an accurate bibliography of resources consulted.
 Standardized citation systems exist for general or specific subject fields, including the Chicago Manual of Style, Turabian's A Manual for Writers of Term Papers, Theses and Dissertations, the Modern Language Association Handbook for Writers of Research Papers and the Publication Manual of the American Psychological Association.
-Printed copies of these and other style sheets or citation manuals can be found in the Libraries by checking the MERLIN Library Catalog for the appropriate call number (all of the above are available in the Miller Nichols Library's "Ready Reference" section in the Information Commons).
+Printed copies of these and other style sheets or citation manuals are listed in the library catalog.
+All of the above are available in the Miller Nichols Library's "Ready Reference" section in the Information Commons.
 To cite online resources, consult the UMKC Writing Center guides for MLA and APA available online.
-Some web sources offer hints on citing materials.
+Some web sources also offer hints on citing materials.

-The University Libraries are a selective Federal Depository Library, one of two designated for the 5th U.S. Congressional District in Missouri.
-The Government Documents paper and microfiche collection is located on the first floor of the Miller Nichols Library.
-In addition, the Miller Nichols Library has many State of Missouri publications.
+The UMKC Libraries are a selective Federal Depository Library, one of two designated for the 5th U.S. Congressional District in Missouri.
+We have a substantial federal paper and microfiche collection as well as many State of Missouri publications.
 Many publications are now online and may be found using the MERLIN Library Catalog.
 The Leon E. Bloch Law Library is a selective depository for the State of Kansas.
-For more information, contact Christine Angolia, Research Librarian at (816) 235-1877.
+For assistance, please contact Christine Angolia, Government Documents Research Librarian, at (816) 235-1877.

-UMKC is a member of the Inter-University Consortium for Political and Social Research (www.icpsr.umich.edu/) - an academic partnership between the Institute for Social Research at the University of Michigan and over 200 colleges and universities in the United States and abroad.
-The UMKC coordinator is Christine Angolia, Research Librarian at ((816) 235-1877), who can assist you and offer training sessions for your students and classes.
+UMKC is a member of the Inter-University Consortium for Political and Social Research, an academic partnership between the Institute for Social Research at the University of Michigan and over 200 colleges and universities in the United States and abroad.
+The UMKC coordinator is Christine Angolia, Government Documents Research Librarian at (816) 235-1877), who can assist you and offer training sessions for your students and classes.